 What recommendations do you have for fans of Love, Simon?
 Don't forget to give your favorites a thumbs up and add any films or shows you think would be fun for fans of Love, Simon.

-Call Me by Your Name is a 2017 romantic coming-of-age drama film directed by Luca Guadagnino.
-Based on the novel by Andre Aciman, the film chronicles the romantic relationship between a 17-year-old Italian-American Elio Perlman (Timothée Chalamet) and his father's American assistant, Oliver (Armie Hammer). ...more on Wikipediasee more on Call Me by Your Name
+Call Me by Your Name is a 2017 Italian-American romantic coming-of-age drama film directed by Luca Guadagnino, based on Andre Aciman's novel of the same name.
+In 1980s Italy, a romantic relationship blossoms between a 17-year-old Italian-American Elio Perlman (Timothée Chalamet) and his father's American research assistant, Oliver (Armie Hammer). ...more on Wikipedia

 Date and Switch is a 2014 American comedy film directed by Chris Nelson and written by Alan Yang.
 The film was released in theaters and on video on demand on February 14, 2014, and stars Nicholas Braun, Hunter Cope, Dakota Johnson, and Zach Cregger.
-It was originally titled Gay Dude. ...more on Wikipediasee more on Date and Switch
+It was originally titled Gay Dude. ...more on Wikipedia

 Geography Club is an American comedy-drama film based on the Brent Hartinger novel of the same name.
 It was written by Edmund Entin, directed by Gary Entin, and stars Cameron Deane Stewart, Justin Deeley, Andrew Caldwell, Meaghan Martin, Allie Gonino, Ally Maki, and Nikki Blonsky. ...more on Wikipedia